ohboyd/media_lists/README.md

 - The deployment pipeline moves from GitHub -> CodeShip CI -> Heroku

-- Active Storage for imbedded images and other attachments
+- AWS S3 & Active Storage for imbedded images and other attachments

 - Action Text for user-friendly Rich Text formatting